 Dress Like A Local

 When in Rome, dress like a local.
 As an expat in Korea, I often found myself clad in vibrant colors with nonsensical English plastered across my chest.
 I may have felt odd, but I no longer stood out like a sore thumb.
 In fact, my students even thought I had fashion sense.
 Get the Tokyo look when in the city and find yourself in step with this impeccably dressed nation.
-Harajuku fashion is known the world over as being some of the most outlandish, colorful and mismatched there is.
+Harajuku fashion is known the world over as being some of the most outlandish, colorful and mismatched there is (just some of the weird things you’ll encounter in Tokyo).
 Don’t let my description put you off because nailing the Harajuku look is like a badge of honor that should be worn with pride.
 The boutique shops in the neighborhood are where you’ll find the coolest threads – so revolutionary that the high street stores are the ones playing catch up.

 Get in Touch with A Local